-Atrocities committed against the Rohingya minority represent a policy of ethnic cleansing and constitute crimes against humanity under international law.
+Atrocities committed against the Rohingya minority constitute crimes against humanity under international law.
 These crimes may ultimately prove to be genocidal in intent.

-Myanmar's security forces have been carrying out "clearance operations" in Rakhine State since 25 August, after an armed group calling itself the Arakan Rohingya Salvation Army (ARSA) attacked police posts and an army base.
-Since that date there have been widespread reports of the security forces imposing collective punishment upon the ethnic Rohingya community, including the unlawful killing of civilians, mass displacement, rape, and the burning of at least 288 villages.
+Myanmar's security forces have carried out "clearance operations" in Rakhine State since 25 August, after an armed group calling itself the Arakan Rohingya Salvation Army (ARSA) attacked police posts and an army base.
+Since that date there have been widespread reports of the security forces imposing collective punishment upon the ethnic Rohingya community, including the unlawful killing of civilians, mass displacement, rape, and the burning of at least 354 villages.